eeemeric/MADMaksClinicalTStamperDigital2/README.md

 # MADMaksClinicalTStamperDigital2
 Arduino code for controlling the bluetooth module used in the clinical MultiAttribute Decision Making (MADMaks) experiment The Bluetooth module connects to an android tablet running the Experiment App, receives event identifiers and timestamps from the app, and provides 2 digital channels of output via BNC connectors to a Natus electrophysiology system.
-It also provides an 8 bit digital output to the same Natus electrophysiology system.
+It also provides an 8 bit digital output to said Natus electrophysiology system.

+Technical Details
+* Bluetooth
+* Serial port
+* BNC connectors output
+* 8 bit parallel output

 **There are 2 sketches in this repository**
 * *MADMaksClinicalTStamperDigital2.ino*